 Muscat Travel Guide

 The beauty of the city, especially near the harbour, is what makes Muscat so alluring.
-The smooth curved stone architecture is a transition from the rocky landscape to the inviting water of the harbour.
+The smooth, curved stone architecture is a transition from the rocky landscape to the inviting water of the harbour.
 Many new buildings have continued with classic Arabic architecture, further protecting the city's legacy from the ravages of the modern world.
-Muscat is one of the safest, most cosmpolitan and open-minded city in the entire Gulf Region, and is fast becoming a Middle East tourism hotspot.
+Muscat is one of the safest, most cosmopolitan and open-minded city in the entire Gulf Region, and is fast becoming a Middle East tourism hotspot.

 Become our Muscat Travel Expert

 We are looking for contributors for our Muscat travel guide.
 If you are a local, a regular traveller to Muscat or a travel professional with time to contribute and answer occasional forum questions, please contact us.